NLnetLabs/routinator/source/configuration.rst

 The service script that starts Routinator uses the :option:`--config` option to explicitly refer to this configuration file, so any desired changes should be made here.
-If you would like to know what the other settings are that Routinator runs with in addition to those in the config file, you can check with the :subcmd:`config` subcommand.
+If you would like to know what default settings Routinator runs with in addition to the settings in the config file, you can check with the :subcmd:`config` subcommand:

 .. code-block:: bash